HankB/go-graceful-sqlite/README.md

 Secondary desire is to explore signal handling in `go` on Linux.

+## Status

+Complete.

+At this point I'm satisfied that it seems unlilely that I would lose significant data using this database package in a Go program that exits other than normally.

 ## Building

 Environment: tested on Debian Bullseye, aarch64 and x86_64.